FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 - **Menu** - When first running the game, the user will be met with a menu that can be navigated with the left and right arrows keys.
 It has the option to start a new game or to exit.
 - **2 Player Game** - The game is will show a standard 8 by 8 square board, with 8 pawns, 2 rooks, 2 knights, 2 bishops, 1 queen and 1 king on either side, where 2 players take alternating turns moving their pieces.
-- **Piece Movement** - The pieces of the game, when selected will be able to be moved to a correct, legal position based on the rules of the game (Ex: knight will only be able to move in an L shape, the bishop will only be able to move diagonaly).
+- **Piece Movement** - The pieces of the game, when selected will be able to be moved to a correct, legal position based on the rules of the game (Ex: knight will only be able to move in an L shape, the bishop will only be able to move diagonally).
 - **Piece capturing** - When a Piece is moved to square occupied by an enemy piece, it will capture it.
 The enemy piece will be removed from the board and the other piece will take its square.
 - **Cursor** - In each turn, the player will be able to select the desired piece, with the arrow keys, and then select a legal square for the piece to move into.